-The permit for St. Albans requires compliance with new effluent limitations for ammonia and E. coli which may require the design, construction and operation of different treatment technology.
-The facility has installed ultraviolet disinfection at the lagoon.
-Only the cost to upgrade the lagoon to meet ammonia limits will be discussed in this cost analysis.
+The permit for Krakow Lagoon requires compliance with new effluent limitations for ammonia and E coli, which may require the design, construction and operation of different treatment technology.
+The permit also includes new effluent and instream monitoring requirements for total phosphorus and total nitrogen.